linzele/Card-Game-v2/README.md

 # **Prerequisites**

+> [!IMPORTANT]\

-1.  **Java Development Kit (JDK)**: Ensure you have Java installed on your system.
+> 1.  **Java Development Kit (JDK)**: Ensure you have Java installed on your system.
 You can download and install it from the official Oracle Java website.

-2.  **Install Visual Studio Code:** Download and install Visual Studio Code from its official website.
+> 2.  **Install Visual Studio Code:** Download and install Visual Studio Code from its official website.
 VSC is available for Windows, macOS, and Linux.

 ##
 1.  **Setup Environment:**